 How to connect to an Oracle Database

-There can be two primary reasons for you to make a connection with Oracle database with GenRocket:
+There can be two primary reasons for you to make a connection to an Oracle database with GenRocket:

-1. To retrieve data from the database while generating data using GenRocket runtime using generators like ListQueryGen, QueryBeforeLoop etc.
+- Reason 1: To retrieve data from the database while generating data using GenRocket runtime using generators like ListQueryGen, QueryBeforeLoop, etc.

-2. To populate tables in the database using receivers like GenericSQLInsertReceiver, MySQLInsertReceiver etc.
+- Reason 2: To populate tables in the database using receivers like GenericSQLInsertReceiver, SQLUpdateReceiver, etc.

 To use these Generators and Receivers, GenRocket leverages JDBC.